-Electronic comments must be submitted as an ASCII file avoiding the use of special characters and any form of encryption.
-The official record for this rulemaking, as well as the public version, as described above will be kept in paper form.
-Accordingly, EPA will transfer any copies of objections and hearing requests received electronically into printed, paper form as they are received and will place the paper copies in the official rulemaking record which will also include all comments submitted directly in writing.
-The official rulemaking record is the paper record maintained at the address in "ADDRESSES" at the beginning of this document.
+The official record for this rulemaking, as well as the public version, as described above, is kept in paper form.
+Accordingly, in the event there are objections and hearing requests, EPA will transfer any copies of objections and hearing requests received electronically into printed, paper form as they are received and will place the paper copies in the official rulemaking record.
+The official rulemaking record is the paper record maintained at the address in ADDRESSES at the beginning of this document.